Unity-Technologies/NativeVersionControlPlugins/README.md

 The Perforce plugin is using the perforce provided libraries and its callback style API.
 Furthermore is streams results from the perforce server directly to Unity.

+Note that version control other than Asset Server is not supported per default in current releases of Unity.
+It is available as a preview feature in 4.x with team license though.
+You can enable the feature by putting an empty file called 'vcs.txt' in the root of your Unity project folder and restart Unity.
+This will make the menu "Window -> Asset Server" show the new version control window.

 #### Structure

 * Common/ contains structures and functionallity common to all plugins